poolup-devs/poolup_backend/README.md

 ```
 {
-	"aboutMe" : "This is my new about me description!"
+    "aboutMe": "This is my new about me description!"
 }
 ```